MichaelWyrley/Pose-RFM/docs/animal.md

 These will then be converted into actual animal models via the `label_to_betas` parameter, where each label (super category) will be converted into a specific animal (category) from the model data.

 ### Generating and Visualising the Data

+NOTE The current best animal uses FlowMatchingMatrix_OLD which had a bug resulting in alright performance but not the best If you want to use your own pre-trained model please change gen_poses.py to use the newer one!!!

 In order to generate and visualise the data `main/animal/gen_poses.py` can be used.
 The specific labels used to generate the data can be specified by changeing the `label` variable on line 82.